yasarigno/Statistical_Decision_Making_for_ACADEMY/README.md

 ---
 ### PROJET-2
 ### Statistical analysis of educational systems to assist in decision-making for the international expansion of ACADEMY, an online learning platform

+[Click here](https://yasarigno.github.io/folder/P2_support.pdf) for the presentation file of the project.

 ---
 ### Start-up project of the "ACADEMY"
 <p align="center">